 We use the best method for internal routing in the biz!
-We use full carbon tubes that are molded in one piece onto the inside of the carbon frame tubes.
-Not only does this provide structural improvement to the frame, it allows you to route an entire frame in about a minute.
+Revel’s full-carbon tubes are molded in one piece onto the inside of the carbon frame tubes.
+Not only does this provide structural improvement to the frame, it also allows you to route an entire frame in about a minute.
 No rattling, no noise, and no fishing cables out of frames.
-We use these molded guides on all of our cables, so prepare to be amazed if you ever need to replace cables or brake lines.
+We use these molded guides on all our cables, so prepare to be amazed if you ever need to replace cables or brake lines.

 Carbon Layup Tech

-Developed by the master of bike carbon, Enve Founder Jason Schiers optimized the Revel Bikes layup.
-We use a mix of Japanese Toray T700 and T800 fibers in our frames, but the real magic comes in the angles.
-Most bike frames use a selection of 0, 45, and 90 degree fibers, since these are the most readily available and easiest to work with.
-Jason optimized our frame using more 30/60 degree fibers.
-Which, when laid up properly, creates stronger and stiffer tubing and shapes using less material.
+The master of bike carbon—Enve Founder, Jason Schiers—optimized the Revel Bikes layup.
+We use a mix of Japanese Toray T700 and T800 fibers in our frames, but the real magic is in the angles.
+Most bike frames use a selection of 0-, 45-, and 90-degree fibers, since these are the most readily available and easiest to work with.
+Jason optimized our frame using more 30/60-degree fibers, which, when laid up properly, create stronger and stiffer tubing and shapes, using less material.

 Integrated Revel Chain Guide

 Details!
 We wanted to create a super-stealthy, ultra-effective chain guide.
 This lil’ guy will hold your chain on your chainring and is super easy to adjust—all while maintaining the simplicity and clean aesthetics we love.
 Optimized around SRAM DUB cranks and BBs.